 After that, the participants started a four-week intervention period.
 During this, they consumed meals formulated as per the Nordic nutrition recommendations.
 The diet plans were designed keeping in mind the nutrient-richness of the food, regular meal frequency and a balanced intake of polyunsaturated fats, fibre and salt.

-The participants were tracking various blood-based health markers — such as cholesterol, ApoB, ApoA1, fatty acids, amino acids, ketone bodies and inflammation markers — to see how the special nutrition plan affected their health.
+The participants were tracking various blood-based health markers — such as cholesterols, ApoB, ApoA1, fatty acids, amino acids, ketone bodies and inflammation markers — to see how the special nutrition plan affected their health.

 The above isn’t the only example of how small lifestyle changes can lead to big health improvements.
 There are plenty of scientific studies showing how changing other everyday habits like diet, exercise and sleep could improve a person’s metabolic health.
 This includes heart age and cardiovascular disease risk, blood sugar, diabetes risk, inflammation and more.
-Tracking these parameters regularly not only gives you a holistic picture of your metabolic health but the regular feedback can help you steer clear of major chronic diseases like type 2 diabetes and heart diseases.
+Tracking these parameters regularly not only gives you a holistic picture of your metabolic health, but regular feedback can help you steer clear of major chronic diseases like type 2 diabetes and heart diseases.

 My Nightingale blood test and app are designed to do exactly that.
 From a single blood sample, it tracks over 20 health parameters, including the ones mentioned above.
 It shows how daily life choices affect your body and help you find a lifestyle that leads to lifelong health.